keyboard_arrow_up

 Aluminum and Building Construction

-As we move forward, aging concrete and steel structures will need to be reinforced or replaced.
-Aluminum's durability and cost-effectiveness make it a prime candidate to fix the decaying materials.
+Looking ahead, aging concrete and steel structures will need to be reinforced or replaced, and aluminum's durability and cost-effectiveness make it an ideal solution for replacing or reinforcing these decaying materials.

 Aluminum in the Aerospace Industry

-Aluminum has been used in the aerospace industry from the beginning.
-It was also a vital part of America's effort in World War 2.
-Most of America's fighter planes were made of this lightweight, cheap, and corrosion resistant material.
+Aluminum has been essential to the aerospace industry from its inception.
+It was a critical material for America's efforts during World War II, with most of the country's fighter planes being constructed from this lightweight, affordable, and corrosion-resistant material.

 Aluminum in Food Service